EuiseokJeongNZ/EuiseokJeongNZ/README.md

 <ul>
   <li>
-    🎓 Graduated from Auckland University of Technology with a degree in Computer Information and Sciences.
+    🎓 Graduated from Auckland University of Technology with a Bachelor's degree in Computer Information and Sciences.
   </li>